mrlnlms/obsidian-mirror-notes/README.md

 - `SuggestionModal` uses a basic `Modal` instead of Obsidian's `SuggestModal` — no keyboard navigation
 - SettingModel1 is not wired into `main.ts` — it exists as a parallel settings model, not yet replacing `settings.ts`
 - SettingModel2 is not wired into `main.ts` — also a parallel settings model
+- SettingModel3 is not wired into `main.ts` — also a parallel settings model (identical to Model2)
 - SettingModel1 uses `@ts-ignore` on `super(app, plugin)` constructor call
 - SettingModel2 uses `@ts-ignore` on `super(app, plugin)` constructor call
 - SettingModel2: `CustomItem` type referenced in `@ts-ignore` comment but never defined (uses `FolderTemplate` at runtime)